Molecular Dynamics¶

 Also note the WriteMDHistory

-If true, SIESTA accumulates the molecular dynamics trajectory in the following files:
+that SIESTA accumulates the molecular dynamics trajectory in the following

 SystemLabel.MDE: shorter description of the run, with energy, temperature, etc., per timestep.

-cumulative, so you can always restart the simulation for more sampling if the
+These files are cumulative, so you can always restart the simulation for more

-appropriate files are in a given directory.
-The files needed for a seamless
+sampling if the appropriate files are in a given directory.
+The files needed for

-corresponding to chosen dynamics option, such as VERLET or NOSE) and the
+label corresponding to chosen dynamics option, such as VERLET or NOSE)

 Run the simulation with the provided pseudopotential and .fdf